-The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear that force will be used.
+The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence or by putting the victim in fear that force will be used.

-Robbery is a vicious type of theft in that it is committed in the presence of the victim.
+Robbery is a vicious type of theft in that it is committed in the victim's presence.
 The victim, who usually is the owner or person having custody of the property, is directly confronted by the perpetrator and is threatened with force or is put in fear that force will be used.
-Robbery involves a theft or larceny but is aggravated by the element of force or threat of force.
+Robbery involves theft or larceny but is aggravated by the element of force or threat of force.